-In this section, we’ll talk you through our approach to digital safety, which includes technical tools, Community Guidelines and human intervention.
+In this section, we’ll walk you through our approach to digital safety.

 When someone downloads Yubo and signs up for an account, they have to tell us a few things about themselves:

 - Their date of birth.
 Yubo has a minimum age of 13 and we use age gates to separate users into different communities based on age.

 - Their name and gender.
 Although we need their real name to set up their Yubo account, they can then use a different username on their profile.

 - A profile photo that shows their face clearly.
 This can be a photo from their camera roll or a selfie, but photos of other people, cartoons or pictures of pets can’t be used as the main profile picture.

 - Their email address and mobile number.
 We verify their mobile number and send them a confirmation code.

 - A password – we provide guidance on the screen to help them choose a strong password.

 We send our Community Guidelines to all new Yubo users and ask them to read them and confirm that they accept.
 They can then choose to add a short bio, some of their favourite emojis, other photos, and tags (e.g. their favourite TV shows, games, music, sports and brands) to their Yubo profile.

 We verify the age and identity of Yubo users in the following ways:

 - Detection of users who have created multiple Yubo accounts using the same device or phone number and prompt ID verification.

 - Use of Google image search to check whether profile photos have been taken from the internet and used to set up fake accounts.

 - Detection of fake phone numbers in Yubo accounts.